beaverbuilder/documentation/docs/bb-theme/management-migration/choose-bootstrap-3-or-4.md

   Loads the full version of Bootstrap 4.

 :::tip **Tip**
 The Minimal Bootstrap is a lightweight build that only contains the CSS needed for the grid system and basic styling.
-This Includes:
+This includes:

 * Grid
 * Print Styles
 * Typography